-These non-GAAP measures should not be considered a substitute for, or superior to, financial measures calculated in accordance with generally accepted accounting principles in the United States of America.
-These non-GAAP financial measures exclude significant expenses and income that are required by accounting principles generally accepted in the United States of America ("GAAP") to be recorded in the company's financial statements and are subject to inherent limitations.
+These non-GAAP measures should not be considered a substitute for, or superior to, financial measures calculated in accordance with generally accepted accounting principles in the United States of America ("GAAP").
+These non-GAAP financial measures exclude significant expenses and income that are required by GAAP to be recorded in the company's financial statements and are subject to inherent limitations.
 Investors should review the reconciliations of these non-GAAP financial measures to the comparable GAAP financial measures that are included below.